-This article tells the story of a little boy named Jordan whose parents were given the fateful news that their son’s leukemia had returned and that he had two weeks to live.
+For some context let’s take a look at this story of a little boy named Jordan whose parents were given the fateful news that their son’s leukemia had returned and that he had two weeks to live.

 Preparing for the worst, they planed a trip to Disneyland to spend time together as a family.
 A few days before the trip they were called into the hospital and told that his scans showed the leukemia had disappeared.